michaeled/FormsPopup/README.md

 The current implementation requires either one of two conditions be met before you can use a popup view within a `Page`:

 1. The visible page must extend from the `PopupPage` class.
-2. Any visible page that does not extend from `PopupPage` must instantiate an object of type `PopupPageInitializer` before any children have been added to the page.
+2. Any visible page that does not extend from `PopupPage` must instantiate an object of type `PopupPageInitializer` after the page's content has been set.
 This is easier than it seems:

 **Example**